jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 February 04, 2021
 Out of the Crazywoods by Cheryl Savageau

+>Sometimes I think we go crazy just so people will put us away somewhere and take care of us for a while.
+Just to not have to think, not have to answer to anything or anyone.

 February 02, 2021
 The Book You Were Born To Write by Kelly Notaras